US dollar off six-week lows vs yen, little response to Mueller report

 An inverted yield curve has historically signalled an impending recession.

-Cautious comments from the US Federal Reserve last week had also raised worries about the growth outlook in the United States and the rest of the world.
+Cautious comments from the US Federal Reserve last week had also raised worries about the growth outlook in the US and the rest of the world.

 "The dollar's slide on Friday appeared to have been an algo-led reaction to the yield curve inversion and quite simply overdone.
 Some bargain hunting by market participants emerged to support dollar/yen," said Yukio Ishizuki, senior currency strategist at Daiwa Securities in Tokyo.